Pasta Tetrazzini: 7 Irresistible Reasons This Comforting Dish Deserves a Place at Your Table

 - Freeze before baking.
 Thaw overnight and bake until heated through.

-- What type of pasta works best?
+- What type of pasta works best ?

-- Spaghetti is traditional, but fettuccine, linguine, or penne are all suitable.
+- Spaghetti is traditional, but Fettuccine, linguine, or penne are all suitable.

 - How can I make it healthier?